IvanBongiorni/TensorFlow2.0_Notebooks/README.md

 ## Contents:

-- **TensorFlow2.0_01_basic_Classification**:      implementation of a feed forward Classifier with simple full-Batch Gradient Descent.
+- **TensorFlow2.0_01_basic_Classifier**:  implementation of a feed forward Classifier with simple full-Batch Gradient Descent.

+- **TensorFlow2.0_02_MiniBatch_Gradient_Descent**:  implementation of Mini-Batch Gradient Descent.

 ## Coming Soon:

-- New version of the previous network, with implementation of Mini-Batch Gradient Descent.

 - Autoencoder for dimensionality reduction**:  how to reduce the dimensionality of a dataset with a stacked Autoencoder.

-- How to save and restore TensorFlow models.
+- How to save and restore models.

 - Regression tasks